nicferr/nicferr/README.md

 ## About me

 - Freelance Microsoft Certified Trainer (MCT) with thousands of hours of instructor-led training
-- Microsoft MVP (Cloud and Datacenter Management / Security) over multiple years
+- Microsoft MVP (Cloud and Datacenter Management) over multiple years
-- Focus on Microsoft 365, Azure, Security, and Endpoint Management
+- Focus on Microsoft 365, Azure, Security and Endpoint Management
-- Community speaker, blogger, and contributor
+- Community speaker, blogger and contributor

 ---